sarobidy19/sarobidy19.github.io/_pages/about.md

 Feel free to contact me by email for more details.

-You can find the data on the intersection density of transitive groups of degree up to 18 [here](https://sarobidyraz.com/EKR-data/).

 If you are interested to give a talk in the York University Discrete Mathematics Seminar, please visit [link](https://sarobidyraz.com/YU-discrete-math/)